wchipchase/sorting-hat/README.md

 # Sorting Hat
-A personal website to extoll my virtues to future employers
+A sorting hat application to put students into houses

 ## Description
 This demonstrates bootstrap 4 and some javascript stuff